buddydev/limit-groups-per-user/readme.txt

 Features include:

-* No restriction for Site Admin
+* Role based restrictions for BuddyPress group creation
-* Restrict Maximum number of Groups Created by a user
+* Restrict Maximum number of Groups Created by a user with a a specific role( Role based limit)

 == Installation ==